-Where the total building thermal envelope UA, the sum of U-factor times assembly area, is less than or equal to the total UA resulting from multiplying the U-factors in Table R402.1.4 by the same assembly area as in the proposed building, the building shall be considered to be in compliance provided that (a) airtightness is less than or equal to 0.15 CFM50/Sq.
-Ft. of Building Shell (~2 ACH50) tested, and (b) the ventilation system is: balanced, complying with R304.
+Where the total building thermal envelope UA, the sum of U-factor times assembly area, is less than or equal to the total UA resulting from multiplying the U-factors in Table R402.1.4 by the same assembly area as in the proposed building, the building shall be considered to be in compliance provided that (a) airtightness is less than or equal to 2.0 ACH500.15 CFM50/Sq.
+Ft. of Building Shell (~2 ACH50) tested, and (b) the ventilation system is: balanced, with ECM fan(s), plus greater than or equal to 70-percent SRE for HRV, or greater than or equal to 65-percent SRE for ERVcomplying with R304.
 The UA calculation shall be performed using a method consistent with the ASHRAE Handbook of Fundamentals and shall include the thermal bridging effects of framing materials.
+In addition to UA compliance, the SHGC requirements of Table R402.1.2 and the maximum fenestration U-factors of Section R402.5 shall be met.